 6. 360 Pet Nutrition Freeze-Dried Raw Multi-Protein

-Compared to single-protein or standard freeze-dried foods, this option prioritizes ingredient variety and convenience.
-The main tradeoff is that it may not suit dogs with specific protein allergies.
+Compared to single-protein or less flexible options, this formula prioritizes variety and adaptability.
+The main tradeoff is that it may not suit dogs with specific protein sensitivities.

 - Made in the USA